tweag/cardano-hoarding-node/docs/CIP-XXXX.md

 - Bootstrap from known relay nodes
 - Use Peer Sharing Protocol to discover new peers during operation
 - Store discovered peers persistently in PEERS table
-- Periodically spawn new hoarding processes to connect to undiscovered peers
+- Periodically spawn new hoarding processes to connect to newly-discovered peers
 - Iterative expansion maximizes network coverage and visibility into protocol violations

 ###### Connection Management